appsecnz/appsecnz.github.io/conference/sponsorship.md

 ## 2024 OWASP New Zealand Day

 The 2024 OWASP New Zealand Day conference will be held in Auckland on Thursday and Friday, 5-6 September 2024.
 This event is unique among New Zealand security conferences, in that it's entirely dedicated to application security.
 AppSec New Zealand Incorporated is, once again, managing the logistics and finances for the event.
-From 2022, we have been able to secure a licensing arrangement with the OWASP Foundation, allowing us to return to the event's traditional "OWASP New Zealand Day" branding.
+This year, we have been able to secure a licensing arrangement with the OWASP Foundation, allowing us to return to the event's traditional "OWASP New Zealand Day" branding.

 Due to scheduling conflicts at the University of Auckland, we have been unable to secure our usual venue in recent years.
 For 2022 - 2024, our event is hosted at the Auckland University of Technology's city campus, in the Sir Paul Reeves (WG) Building.
 The shift to our alternative venue has both increased our costs and reduced the event's capacity (assuming from 1,000 to 650.